sudheerapte/popcornserver/doc/README.md

 out of all of these as the current state, by marking some of the nodes in the tree as "current".

-Here is an example state machine tree for the states of a door:
+Here is a picture of an example state machine tree for the states of a
+door:

 ```
     root. +